 You will exit here.

-One of the remarkable vista points on this trail, Eastern Coastal Trail Overlook has some information about the many shipwrecks that succumbed to this section of the Pacific – considered to be one of the most treacherous spots back in the late 1800s.
+A notable viewpoint along this trail, the Eastern Coastal Trail Overlook provides insights into the numerous shipwrecks that met their fate in this part of the Pacific Ocean – known as one of the most perilous locations in the late 1800s.

 Land’s End: The Best Urban Hike in San Francisco